the-nguyen/tic-tac-toe/README.txt

+# Authors
+- The NGUYEN
+- Minh PHAM

 # Compilation:
 - To compile both client and server: $ make all
 - To compile only the client: $ make client